swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 This proposal is an evolution of [SE-0104][se104].
 The goal is still to clean up Swifts integer APIs and make them more useful for generic programming.

-The language has evolved in ways that affect integers APIs, since the time original proposal was approved for Swift 3.
+The language has evolved in ways that affect integers APIs since the time the original proposal was approved for Swift 3.
 We also attempted to implement the proposed model in the standard library and found that some essential APIs were missing, whereas others could be safely removed.